 Typically, the third-party application will be calling a user-defined API.

-To execute a flow without leaving Integrator, you will need to create another flow as a sender, as explained in this article.
+To execute a Flow without leaving the Etlworks Integrator, you will need to create another Flow as a sender, as explained in this article.

-Read how to call user-defined PULL API endpoint from the Explorer.
+Read how to call user-defined PULL API endpoint from the Etlworks Explorer.